 - Copy the unzipped firmware folder onto the root of the SD card

 - Insert the SD card into your camera and turn on the power

 - Wait for the camera to announce “Upgrade is now complete, continuous recording will now start.”
 Thinkware recommends not turning off the dashcam power until it begins continuous recording as it can cause permanent damage to the dashcam.

-On the same downloads page, you can get the PC Viewer for both Windows and a Mac.
-After downloading, run the downloaded file to being the installation.
+On the same downloads page, you can get the PC Viewer for both Windows and Mac.
+After downloading, run the downloaded file to begin the installation.
 You use this app with the SC card temporally removed from the dashcam.

 Either method allows you to change various settings in the dashcam to suit your needs, and view videos.